 Since child dedication is primarily a parental commitment, the first question to ask is “Have you as parents publicly declared your faith through baptism?”

-One of the marks of a true follower of Christ is their intense gratitude for what God the Father has done for them through Jesus Christ.
+One of the marks of a true follower of Christ is an intense gratitude for what God the Father has done for them through Jesus Christ.
 One has a hard time suppressing the liberating joy of knowing their sins are forgiven and their eternal destiny is secure.
 The second question to ask is “Have you as parents publicly declared your whole-hearted desire to train and instruct your children in the things of God?”
 This is what can be called a confession of accountability–where parents make themselves accountable to the entire church to live up to their commitment.

 Child dedication takes place at the beginning of the service after worship time.

-For additional information, please contact associate pastor Richard Wollard.
+For additional information, please contact Associate Pastor, Richard Wollard.